Processes - System Rebuilds - Onboarding & Delivery Process

 - Getting access to code, data, environments, or platform tooling

-- Agreeing the immediate priority for the first phase of rebuild work
+- Agreeing the immediate priority, delivery shape, and communication rhythm for the first phase of rebuild work

 - Finalising the agreement and any onboarding admin